nonnameavailable/BIUK9000/README.md

 - Add a shape layer (B)
 - Go to next frame (D)
 - Go to previous frame (A)
-### Painting, lasso and color replacement.
-- Image layers can be painted on.
-Only a simple line is currently implemented.
-- Lasso - creates a new layer with just the selected area.
-- Replace color - can be used to make the background transparent or just replace one color in the image with another one.
+### Screen recording
+- you can easily record a section of the screen, edit and export it as a gif.
 ### Animation
 - Any changes to a layer propagate to the same layer on subsequent frames to make animation easier.
 - Layer parameters can be interpolated.
 By marking 2 frames, changing a layer on the second marked frame and pressing "lerp", the parameters of the layers inbetween are recalculated so that the layer on the first frame "morphs" fluently into the layer on the second frame.
 - "line" lerp mode will move the layer across a straight line.
 - "trace" lerp mode will move the layer along the path you dragged it.
+### Painting, lasso and color replacement.
+- Image layers can be painted on.
+Only a simple line is currently implemented.
+- Lasso - creates a new layer with just the selected area.
+- Replace color - can be used to make the background transparent or just replace one color in the image with another one.
 ### Export
 - The frames can be exported as an animated gif and / or as a folder with image files (one for each frame).
 - Single frame and layer can be exported separately as well.
-- Gifsicle can be used to compress the gif.
 ### Installation
 - Go to [releases](https://github.com/nonnameavailable/BIUK9000/releases), download the latest release, extract into a folder and run BIUK9000.exe

+### External libraries and programs used
+- Gifski by Kornel Lesiński - [Github](https://github.com/ImageOptim/gifski)
+- AnimatedGif by Marc Rousavy - [Github](https://github.com/mrousavy/AnimatedGif)
+- Gifsicle by Eddie Kohler - [Github](https://github.com/kohler/gifsicle), [webpage](https://www.lcdf.org/gifsicle/)
+- SharpDX by Alexandre Mutel [Github](https://github.com/sharpdx/SharpDX)